powsybl/powsybl-open-rao/docs/output-data/core-cne/java-api.md

-After completing the RAO, the user can export the [`RaoResult`](/output-data/rao-result.md) object as a CORE CNE file using the `write` method with the `"CORE CNE""` format:
+After completing the RAO, the user can export the [`RaoResult`](/output-data/rao-result.md) object as a CORE CNE file using the `write` method with the `"CORE-CNE""` format:

 ~~~java
 // RaoResult interface